causalabs/causadb-docs/docs/examples/1_causadb_quickstart.md

 Indoor temperature achieved: 19.0°C
 ```

-## Query: Finding the causal effects of a variable
+## Finding the causal effects of a variable

 Another useful query is to find the causal effect of a variable on the others.
 This can be done using the `causal_effect` method, which will return the expected change in the target variable for a given change in the causal variable.
 This can be done for a range of values, or for a single value.